-In the previous article we as a Ruby on Rails development company have already covered such great websites built with Ruby on Rails as Twitter, Basecamp, Kickstarter, Yammer, Slideshare, Zendesk and Bloomberg.
+In the previous article we have already covered such great websites built with Ruby on Rails as Twitter, Basecamp, Kickstarter, Yammer, Slideshare, Zendesk and Bloomberg.
 Now is the time to uncover some more awesome projects using Ruby on Rails.

 Scribd is the service for storing digital documents.
 Founded in 2006, the service positions itself as a library of scientific articles and a tool for viral spread of presentations.
 It is based on the following model: the clients do not buy a book (movie, music), but pay a small monthly fee for the use of the entire library.
 The project is aimed at the most conservative part of the network users.
 For those to position the Internet not as a "new universe", but only a mean of modernized analogue of a bookcase.
 SCRIBD now is a fully operational social network.
 Its active users not only have a sufficient number of communication tools, but also a unique culture of communication integrated in the interface.
 Anyone can subscribe to a particular author and read other people’s documents in the news feeds or using search.
 The service functionality includes avatars, contacts, profiles, rankings, statistics and recommendations.